 In the case of students applying for admission to the Graduate School under the auspices of an approved, in-force cooperative education agreement with a US or international partner institution, the requirement of having a completed baccalaureate degree may be temporarily waived for up to 12 months from the date of enrollment, or the number of months stated in the cooperative agreement; no graduate degree will be awarded until a bachelor’s degree from a accredited institution of higher learning has been awarded.
 Such cooperative education agreements shall consider the following criteria regarding the potential benefit for UK and the US or international partner institution: congruence with the academic, research, service priorities, and plans of the University as well as the Department and College proposing the agreement; congruence with the University’s mission; anticipated benefits to students, faculty members, the University, and university stakeholders; evidence of institutional quality including, for example, reputation, international/national ranking, and accreditation status.
 [US: 11/12/2018]

 The Provost’s Office shall ensure that approval procedures for cooperative education agreements, including approval by the faculty of the affected degree program(s), are created, maintained, and published in accordance with the considerations listed above.
-Biennially, a representative from the Provost’s Office shall prepare a report to the Senate Admissions and Academic Standards Committee (SAASC) on new cooperative education agreements and how they are in compliance with the criteria identified in this section of the Senate Rules.
-[US: 11/12/2018]
+Biennially, a representative from the Provost’s Office shall prepare a report for the Senate on new cooperative education agreements and how they are in compliance with the criteria identified in this section of the Senate Rules.
+[US: 11/12/2018; 9/11/2023]

 4.2.2.2.3 Exceptions to GRE requirement